 “I got involved with the Los Angeles Zoo because I was kind of shocked that Los Angeles had such a poor zoo inside,” she told AARP.
 “I've never been one to stand outside and criticize.
 I'd rather get inside and see what's going on, see how I can help.”

-During her time as a member of the board at the zoo, state-of-the-art chimpanzee, orangutan and gorilla exhibits have been added, and she’s gotten to know the animals well.
-She’s also witnessed some notable animal antics over her more than 50 years of service.
+During her time as a member of the board at the zoo, state-of-the-art chimpanzee, orangutan and gorilla exhibits were added, and she got to know the animals well.
+She also witnessed some notable animal antics over her more than 50 years of service.

 “I spent two hours watching while this baby [camel], newly born, tried to get up,” she told Smithsonian.
 “He really had to work at it.
 I stood there and watched the whole time.
 Just about the time he finally got all four legs under him...not his mother, but it was like Aunt Maude, one of the adult camels, came over, as if to say, ‘Oh, what a beautiful baby,’ she touched him with her nose and splat!
 Down he went.
 He had to start all over again.”

-White is well aware of the critics of the zoo system and works to combat that negative image.
+White was well aware of the critics of the zoo system and works to combat that negative image.